-NTWK 2013 Networking and Information Systems - (F, S).
+NTWK 2014 Networking and Information Systems - (On Demand).
 This course provides an introduction to networking and information systems.
-Topics include hardware, software, networks, introduction to routers, cabling, the OSI model and protocols commonly used in the networking environment.
-Students will gain hands-on experience in the installation of a local area network including initial router setup.
-Students completing this course will have the preparation necessary for success in the following industry-recognized certifications: Cisco Certified Networking Associate (CCNA).
-This course maps to the Cisco Netacad Exploration Semester 1(Note: Preparation for the CCNA exam should include all four semesters of CCNA training.)
-High School Algebra, College Algebra or equivalent knowledge.
-Prerequisite: CISM 1303 (may be currently enrolled).
-(Outside lab time will be required.)
+Topics include: router and switch hardware and software networks subnetting: IPv6, cabling the OSI model and protocols commonly used in the networking environment.
+Students will gain hands-on experience on the installation of a local area network including initial router setup.
+Students completing this course will have begun the preparation necessary for success in the following industry-recognized certifications: CCNA.
+1st semester of Cisco Certified Networking Associate (CCNA).
+Note: Preparation for the ICND1 exam (CCENT) should include semesters 1 and 2 of the Netacad Courses (NTWK 2014 and NTWK 2084).
+Preparation for the CCNA exam should include all four semesters of CCNA training (NTWK 2014, NTWK 2084, NTWK 2214, and NTWK 2224).
+Prerequisite or Corequisite: CISQ 1103.

-NTWK 2023 Network Administration I - (F).
-This course provides students with computer network administrative techniques in a currently popular network operating system (Windows 2003 or its equivalent).
+NTWK 2023 Network Administration I -(On Demand).
+This course provides students with computer network administrative techniques in a currently popular network operating system.
 Students will install local area network equipment and software.
 Attention is given to the common tasks of daily administration of a local area network, such as creating user accounts, assignment of user accounts to groups, administration of file and folder permissions, user rights, system performance monitoring, and other routine administrative tasks.
-Prerequisite: NTWK 2013.
-(Outside lab time will be required.)
+Outside lab time will be required.
+Prerequisites: NTWK 2014.

-NTWK 2053 Microcomputer Hardware Support - (F).
+NTWK 2053 Microcomputer Hardware Support - (On Demand).
 This course is designed to provide the skills of basic system management for a networked microcomputer system.
-The students will gain hands-on computer experience providing routine maintenance, installing disk drives, connecting peripheral interface card and other expansion cards.
-Prerequisite: NTWK 2013.
+The students will gain hands-on computer experience providing routine maintenance, installing components, connecting peripheral interface card and other expansion cards.
+Laptop and mobile device hardware and maintenance is also covered.
+Students completing this course will have begun the preparation necessary for success in the following industry-recognized certifications: CompTIA A+ 220-901.
+Prerequisite: CISQ 1103, or equivalent knowledge.

-NTWK 2063 Advanced Topics for Networking - (On Demand).
+NTWK 2063 Advanced Topics in Networking - (On Demand).
 This course provides students with the knowledge and practical experience to analyze a business, select the most appropriate network operating system, design the network and perform an installation of a scalable network that provides enduser connectivity to local and remote servers.
 Students will be expected to demonstrate use of skills and knowledge acquired in previous courses.
-Prerequisites: NTWK 2013 and NTWK 2023.
 (Outside lab time will be required.)
+Prerequisites: NTWK 2014 and NTWK 2023.

-NTWK 2073 Networking with UNIX - (S-Odd years).
+NTWK 2073 Networking with UNIX - (On Demand).
 An introductory course on concepts and practical applications of the UNIX operating system.
 Emphasis is on commands used to create and manipulate files and directories and obtain information from the system.
 Basic shell scripts will be created and tested and system security will be introduced.
-Prerequisites: CISM 1313 and NTWK 2013.
 (Outside lab time will be required.)
+Prerequisites: CISM 1313 and NTWK 2014.